Digital1O1/HandGestureProject/README.md

-# Where you left off last time Nov 13th
+# Where you left off last time Dec 19th
-Learn about optical flow for motion tracking
+Mess around with Lucas-Kanade Optical example
+- Focused on : `cv::goodFeaturesToTrack(prevGray, prevPoints, 100, 0.3, 7);`
+  - Going to play around with parameters
+    - maxCorners
+    - qualityLevel
+    - minDistance
+    - Experiment with/without preprocessing (YCrCb masking, Gaussian blur) to see how it affects the detected points
+## Keep reviewing Lucas-Kanade
 ---

 # Purpose of adaptive thresholding
 ## What does it do
-Adaptive thresholding calculates thresholds based on local pixel intensity, which is ideal for images with varying lighting.
+Adaptive thresholding calculates thresholds based on `local pixel intensity`, which is ideal for images with varying lighting.

 A Python code example was provided and later translated to C++ to process a video frame by frame.

 ## Does adaptiveThresholding help with edge detection with Canny edge detector?

 Yes, adaptive thresholding helps isolate key areas, allowing Canny to detect edges more effectively.
-In cases with sufficient lighting, adaptive thresholding can replace Gaussian blurring as a preprocessing step, especially if noise levels are low.
+In cases with sufficient lighting, `adaptive thresholding can replace Gaussian blurring as a preprocessing step`, especially if noise levels are low.

 ---

 # Motion Gesture Recognition for Surgical Training